nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_2/Lesson_3/readme.md

 After completing this lesson, you should be able to:

 - Define the different types of scientific data.
 - Define what the acronym FAIR means and explain how it supports the sharing of open data.
 - Identify data management practices and tools to locate data in repositories.
-- List and explain the purpose of the resources commonly used in making data including the data formats, inspecting data, and assessing ‘FAIR’-ness of data.
+- List and explain the purpose of the resources commonly used in making data including the data formats, inspecting data, and assessing 'FAIR'-ness of data.

 ## Introduction to Open Data